 - undertaking interviews with research participants or assisting in focus groups

-- supporting dissemination of the reserach outputs to a lay audience
+- supporting dissemination of the research outputs to a lay audience

 - co-authoring journal papers and articles for the wider media